VeronicaG24/Assignment2_RT1/README.md

 The goal of this assignment is to familiarize with **ROS** by developing 3 (splitted into 4) nodes for specific 3D **Gazebo** and **Rviz** simulations.

+The documentation made with Doxygen can be found at link: https://veronicag24.github.io/assignment2_RT1/

 Installing
 ----------------------